The Sacrament of Confirmation

 Two Year Sacramental Preparation Program: Two Year Sacramental Preparation Program: In 2016-2017, The Religious Education (RE) office established a two-year sacramental preparation program for children and teens.
 This means that children and teens who are receiving a sacrament will need to receive two years of religious education instruction.

-For example, a child who would receive First Communion in 2nd grade in 2018-2019, would need to be enrolled in 1st grade for 2017-2018.
+For example, a child who would receive First Communion in 2nd grade in 2018-2019, would need to have been enrolled in 1st grade for 2017-2018.
 This includes the First Communion, Confirmation, and Christian Initiation sacrament preparation.

 Sacramental Preparation Registration: In order to receive the sacrament of Confirmation, all children must be registered for the sacrament with the Religious Education Office.
 For more information, please contact the Confirmation Coordinator, Vickie Taylor at 703-393-2142 ext.
 249 or at the email address below.